Amara Muzik: History

 In September 2017, Amara Muzik Odia channel crosses a milestone of 1,00,000 subscribers on YouTube, the popular video-sharing website.

-In the Year 2017, Amara Muzik forayed into 2 other regional languages - Chattisgarhi and Rajasthani.
-They also started acquiring and promoting Bengali Shortfilms.
+In 2017, Amara Muzik forayed into 2 other regional languages - Chhattisgarhi and Rajasthani.
+They also started acquiring and promoting Bengali shortfilms.

-In the Year 2018, Amara Muzik expanded into a production wing for producing movies in Odia and Chattisgarhi languages and named it Amara Studios.
-Amara Studios has announced 6 movies both in Odia and Chattisgarhi.
+In 2018, Amara Muzik expanded into a production wing for producing movies in Odia and Chhattisgarhi languages and named it Amara Studios.
+Amara Studios has announced 6 movies both in Odia and Chhattisgarhi.